zoeludena/SeeRiseWebsite/index.md

 \frac{dH}{dt} = a(T - T_0)
 $$

 where  $\frac{dH}{dt}$ is change in sea level height per year, $a$ is a proportionality constant, and $T - T_0$ is temperature relative to a baseline.
-Finally, to get the total sea level rise, we integrate the rate of sea level rise $ \frac{dH}{dt} $ to obtain the total height at the final year of recorded temperature:
+Finally, to get the total sea level rise, we integrate the rate of sea level rise $\frac{dH}{dt}$ to obtain the total height at the final year of recorded temperature:

 $$
 H(t) = \int_{t_0}^{t} \frac{dH}{dt} dt.